etiandre/etiandre.github.io/content/posts/kdenlive-audiowaveform/libav.md

 dst_sample_fmt = AV_SAMPLE_FMT_S16;
 ```

-`libswresample` can also perform resampling and up- and down-mixing, which we're uninterested in: we simply set the output settings to the same thing as the input settings.
+`libswresample` can also perform resampling and up- and down-mixing, which we're uninterested in: we simply set the rest of the output settings to the same thing as the input settings.

 ```c
 src_ch_layout = &codec_ctx->ch_layout;